Sunshine Coast University Hospital: History

 In July 2012, Minister for Health Lawrence Springborg from the Newman Ministry of the Queensland Government appointed the Exemplar Health consortium comprising Lendlease, Capella Capital, Siemens and Spotless to deliver the Sunshine Coast University Hospital (SCUH) as a public–private partnership.
 Construction began in October 2012.
-It opened in March 2017 with 450 beds, this is expected to increase to 738 by 2021.
-It was the first teaching hospital to open in Australia for 20 years.
-It cost $1.8 billion.
+It opened in March 2017 with 450 beds, and was expanded to 728 by June 2025.
+It was the first teaching hospital to open in Australia for 20 years at a cost of $1.8 billion.
 The hospital was designed by Sunshine Coast Architects, a partnership between Architectus Brisbane, Stantec Architecture and HDR Rice Daubney of Sydney.
 Engineering design services were provided by Aurecon.

+Services

+Services provided by the Sunshine Coast University Hospital include: